po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/26-Stu_CSS-Variables/README.md

 # CSS Variables

-In this activity, you will work with a partner to update colors and border radius using CSS custom properties.
+In this activity, you will work with a partner to create a more efficient style sheet using CSS variables.

 ## Instructions